 An important factor to keep in mind whether you are making holes for stitches or using an embroidery stitch for the foundation, is to plan for your stitch multiplier.
 A stitch multiple is the number of stitches needed to crochet a complete stitch pattern.
 Example: if your edging pattern calls for a multiple of 3, you need to insure that your foundation row can be divided by 3 evenly.
 Plus you will need to have one more hole or embroidery stitch for turning or corners if needed.

-After you have your foundation row set up, I like to go around my entire foundation row crocheting a single crochet in all my stitches or holes.
+After you have your foundation row set up, I like to go around my entire foundation row crocheting a single crochet in all my stitches or holes (at this time, you can insure you have the correct number of SC for your pattern, increase in a stitch if you need to).
 By doing this, you have a nice base to work from.
-After completing your row of sc, then you are ready to begin your edging design.
+After completing your row of SC, then you are ready to begin the edging design you have chosen.

 Once you start crocheting edgings onto your projects, your hook will have a mind of its own!!!